 How to Massage the Chinese Reflexology Stomach Point

 Use your thumb pad to massage the Stomach reflexology point in an up and down motion, where up is towards the toe tips and down is towards the heel.
-For a Stomach bug, I would recommend massaging this point with your thumb for 30 seconds on each foot.
+For a Stomach bug, I would recommend massaging this point on your dhild for 30 seconds on each foot.

-If you’re practicing on a child, use a firm pressure, but not too hard—like what you’d use to scrub permanent marker off their foot.
+When practicing on a child, use a firm pressure, but not too hard—like what you’d use to scrub permanent marker off their foot.
 This applies for kids five and up.
-For yourself, you can press slightly harder, and for younger children (2 to 4 years), use the pressure you’d use to rub some crumbs off their face.
-Please also note that thumb measurements are for your child’s thumb, not yours.
+For younger children (2 to 4 years), use the pressure you’d use to rub some crumbs off their face.

 Spleen Chinese Reflexology Point